marvXlaws/clilookup/README.md

 # clilookup

-<---for Linux terminal / gitbash(windows) only.-->
+<i><---for Linux terminal / gitbash(windows) only.--></i>

 This is a <b>Shell</b> based tool that will simply provide you with the relevant WP CLI commands depending on your chosen keyword.
-It can be launched just by using an internal command "go".
+It can be launched just by using an internal command "<b>go</b>".

 1. Install GIT on your terminal by running this command.

 <b>sudo apt install git</b>

-2. Once GIT is installed, run the command below to clone the repository.
+2. Once GIT is installed, run the command below to clone the repository(you can run this command in any directory).

 <b>git clone https://github.com/CODERmarv/clilookup.git</b>

-3. Then change directory to clilookup/
+3. After the repository is cloned, change directory to <b>clilookup/</b>

 <b>cd clilookup/</b>

-4. Execute runme file by running this command.
+4. Then execute <b>runme</b> file by running this command.

 <b>sh runme</b>